 Target the Right Audience

 There are many avenues, technologies, and techniques you can use when seeking candidates.
-To effectively target the right audience, go to where your candidates are – recruit high-density applicants from the right places.
+To effectively target the right audience, go to where your candidates are – recruit high-density applicants from the right places – especially when hiring veterans.

 Besides advertising on the traditional job boards and social platforms, your strategy may include sourcing among colleagues, professional associations, online groups, industry sources, niche job boards, or schools.
 At the end of the day, it’s all about finding quality candidates with the right education and experience required for the job.